elatov/elatov.github.io/_posts/2013-09-11-combine-vobsub-subidx-format-subtitles-single-subrip-srt-format-file.md

     --
     ID_VOBSUB_ID=5
     ID_VSID_5_LANG=en

 We can see that ID 4 (0x24 or 0xbd) is in english (en) and ID 5 (0x25 or 0xbe) is also in english.
-There is a brief description from <a href="http://forum.doom9.org/archive/index.php/t-89635.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://forum.doom9.org/archive/index.php/t-89635.html']);">here</a>, regarding the offset and the value being in hexadecimal:
+There is a brief description from [here](http://forum.doom9.org/archive/index.php/t-89635.html), regarding the offset and the value being in hexadecimal:

 > The subtitles in MPEG program stream ( = VOB files) use IDs that start at 0x20. tcextract uses those IDs (in fact, tcextract can extract arbitrary streams from PS files). mplayer simply bases its -sid parameter at 0 and adds 0x20 to that value internally when selecting the appropriate stream.